bhumika152/tic-tac-toe/README.md

 # tic-tac-toe

 #Features
--Play Tic Tac Toe against a friend.
+Play Tic Tac Toe against a friend.

--Responsive design for various screen sizes.
+Responsive design for various screen sizes.
--Real-time checking for winners or draws.
+Real-time checking for winners or draws.

 #Usage
 -Click on any cell in the grid to place your move.